I am an evolutionary ecologist with background in both ecology and molecular biology, and a taste for statistics.

 Recent theory suggests that extra-pair mating might create incentives for males to invest more into behaviours that are beneficial for their neighbourhood, because their potential reproductive success is spread out among several nearby nests (click here for a Nature News & Views on the topic).
 Using longitudinal data combined with field experiments in the blue tit Cyanistes caeruleus, I have been investigating the links between predation risk, extra-pair mating and parental behaviour.

-Students involved: Marie Stine Danielsen (former MSc student), Simon Miljeteig (former MSc student)
+Students having worked with me on extra-pair mating and predation risk: Marie Stine Danielsen (former MSc student), Simon Miljeteig (former MSc student)